hmakelin/gisnav/docs/pages/developer_guide/integration/gis_server.rst

 more convenient to proxy an existing commercial tile-based endpoint.

 .. note::
     Commercial web-based map services are often `tile-based`_ (as opposed to WMS) because it is more efficient to serve pre-rendered tiles than to render unique rasters for each individual requested bounding box.
 You will need a WMS proxy if you decide to go with a tile-based endpoint.

     .. _tile-based: https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames

 .. warning::
     Many commercial services explicitly prohibit the caching of map tiles in their Terms of Use (ToU), especially if their business model is based on billing API requests.
 This is mainly to prevent disintermediation in case their tiles are redistributed to a large number of end users.

     While caching tiles onboard your own drone is likely not the kind of misuse targeted by such clauses, you should still make sure you understand the ToU of the service you are using and that it fits your planned use case.

-If you are fine with using maps for the KSQL airport area only, then you can use the :ref:`provided Docker Compose mapserver service
-<List of services>`, otherwise follow these instructions to self-host
-a :term:`MapServer` instance:
+If you are fine with using maps for the :term:`KSQL` airport area only, then you can use the :ref:`provided Docker Compose mapserver service <List of services>`, otherwise follow these instructions to self-host a :term:`MapServer` instance:

 .. seealso::
     See :ref:`GIS software` for :term:`free and open-source software (FOSS)